facebookresearch/CUTracer/readme.md

 ## License

-This repository contains code under MIT and BSD-3-Clause licenses.
-See `LICENSE` and `LICENSE-BSD` for details.
+This repository contains code under the MIT license (Meta) and the BSD-3-Clause license (NVIDIA).
+See [LICENSE](LICENSE) and [LICENSE-BSD](LICENSE-BSD) for details.

 ## More Documentation

-The full documentation lives in the project Wiki (in this repository’s wiki folder).
+The full documentation lives in the [project Wiki](https://github.com/findhao/CUTracer/wiki).
 Key topics include Quickstart, Analyses, Post-processing, Configuration, Outputs, API & Data Structures, Developer Guide, and Troubleshooting.